cec-wang/Amazon-sells-processing/README.md

   3. Sales vs. # within category
   4. BSR vs. # within category

+`date_image_analysis(df)`:analyze size from the product title
+- INPUT:
+  - df: dataframe (of the result extracted from Amazon website)
+- OUTPUT:
+  - Histogram of image number distrbution of all products.
+  - One scatter plot of item days on Amazon distribution for the top products
+  - Histogram of Years on Amazon distrbution for top 10, 50, 100 products.
+  - A pie chart of the Size Tier categories.

 ## Modelling
 `one_ele_poly(x, beta_1, beta_2)`:
 A single element polyniomial model used to model the BSR vs. # within category